reframe-hpc/reframe/docs/migration_2_to_3.rst

 ReFrame 3 brings substantial changes in its configuration.
 The configuration component was completely revised and rewritten from scratch in order to allow much more flexibility in how the framework's configuration options are handled, as well as to ensure the maintainability of the framework in the future.

-At the same time, ReFrame 3 deprecates some common pre-2.20 test syntax in favor of the more modern and intuitive pipeline hooks.
+At the same time, ReFrame 3 deprecates some common pre-2.20 test syntax in favor of the more modern and intuitive pipeline hooks, as well as renames some regression test attributes.

 This guide details the necessary steps in order to easily migrate to ReFrame 3.